agntcy/slim-spec/draft-agntcy-slim.md

 A group in SLIM is an MLS group with a moderator client which is responsible for adding and removing group members.
-The moderator is identified via a cryptographic public key as defined in MLS {{!RFC9750}} and in SLIM with a decentralized identifier as the hash of the public key.
+The moderator is identified via a cryptographic public key as defined in MLS {{!RFC9750}} and in SLIM with a decentralized identifier as the hash of the public key {{DID-W3C}}.
 By naming things with hashes {{!RFC6920}} SLIM obtains secure and globally unique naming which allows to define a permission-less systems where channel names and client names can be distributed across administrative